 The chair ensures that the programs and tasks undertaken by the Commission align with the goals of the State Service Plan.
 They appoint chairpersons of each committee, and maintain regular contact with committee chairpersons.
 Additionally, they serve as an ex-officio member of each committee, and they attend their meetings as appropriate.
+A full overview of the roles and responsibilities of new commission leadership can be found on Basecamp.

-3.7 Commissioner Code of Conduct
+3.10 Commissioner Code of Conduct